nico-engels/nes_sockets/README.md

 # Branch using Modules

 This branch is experimental using the new C++20 modules system.
-It will use the modules in repo files and the standard library using header units.
+It will use the modules in repo files and the standard library using module `std`.

-Currently (oct'24) the C++23 `import std` does not work with gcc and clang.

-CMake also does not support header units.
-So it will use a bash script for building.
+CMake support WIP.
+Until then it will use a bash script for building.

 # Requisites

-- C++20
+- C++23

 - OpenSSL Library